jon-heard/obsidian-inline-scripts-library/mythicv2.sfile.md

 return "Disposition:\n. " + result + getDetails() + "\n\n";
 ```
 __
-disposition {descriptor count} - Rolls for an NPC's disposition, modified by {descriptor count}: a required parameter representing the total of the NPC's activated descriptors (integer from -3 to 3).
+disposition {descriptor count: required, -3 to 3} - Rolls for an NPC's disposition, modified by {descriptor count}, which represents the total of the NPC's activated descriptors.
     - Example: 2 positively activated descriptors and 1 negatively activated descriptor would make a {descriptor count} of __1+1+(-1) = 1__.